gpshead/al-ai-demo/README.md

    consider allowing just one library like Pillow, or shall I research the raw file formats?
 ```

 That's claude speak for "WTF!
 Are you *really* gonna make me do this when the tool you need is right there?"
-AKA the "what am I?
-A farmer?" meme.
+AKA the "what am I? a farmer?" meme.

 I will note that it did not seem to realize while composing that reponse that the compression algorithms aren't actually required and that the zlib module in the standard library is not third party and provides them.
 I had it use that later and it nailed it.